kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 ## Hooks

-Kuzzle allows to execute additional tasks upon events with **very precise middleware-like system**.
+Kuzzle allows to execute additional logic upon events.

 Hooks are **functions plugged to events**, called **asynchronously** by Kuzzle, and **receiving information** regarding that event.